 BS in Secondary Education–Speech Communication and English

 Kim received honors in interpersonal communication at Northern Arizona University.
-Now a homeschooling mother, Kim educated both of the Nestles older boys; one of whom is now in university and one who begins an applied technology college this fall.
+As a homeschooling mother, Kim educated both of the Nestles older boys; one of whom is now in university and one who begins an applied technology college this fall.
 With two boys still homeschooling and an extremely active preschooler, Kim mentors married couples and will facilitate the Grief Support group at her church this fall.
 Kim has participated in various community and church organizations including Priest Lake Academy (PLA), MOPS, La Leche League, and H.I.S.
 (Home Instruction Support), helping with the organizational, financial, administrative, and presentation aspects of these groups.
 She also volunteered at a small group family-focused retreat in the summer of 2007.
 Kim has spoken has various women’s events on the topics of parenting, grief, and biblical relationships.